filippomassarelli/docker-mini-seedrs/README.md

 ### Available data

-The Campaign API allows you to access the following data for when listing all campaigns:
+The Campaign API allows you to access the following data when asking for multiple campaigns:

 - `id` (integer): The unique id for the campaign
 - `name` (string): The name of the business running the campaign